django-athm/athm-python/docs/guide.md

     phone_number="7875559999"
 )

-# Now wait for confirmation on the new number
+# Wait for confirmation on the new number
 client.wait_for_confirmation(payment.data.ecommerce_id)
 ```